Service

 What owner visibility should actually do

 Good owner reporting is not decorative dashboarding.
-It should make it easier to see what is moving, what is stuck, what is slipping, and where intervention is actually needed.
+It should make it easier to see what is moving, what is behind, what is slipping, and where intervention is actually needed.

 The goal is calmer decision-making, not prettier charts.
 If leadership still has to rebuild context through meetings or Slack messages, visibility is not doing its job yet.